Whole Wheat Apricot Ricotta Crepes

 • ½ cup dried apricots finely diced

-• ½ cup Apricot Preserves preferably Bonne Maman
+• ½ cup Apricot Preserves I used Bonne Maman

 DIRECTIONS:

-• In a blender or using a medium bowl with a whisk, combine the flour, milk, water, eggs, butter, sugar and salt.
-Blend or whisk until well combined and let rest for 30 minutes or cover and refrigerate for up to two days.
+• Combine the flour, milk, water, eggs, butter, sugar and salt in a blender or using a medium bowl with a whisk.
+Blend or whisk until well combined, let rest for 30 minutes, or cover and refrigerate for up to two days.
 (This allows the flour to absorb the liquid and for the gluten to relax.)

 • Lay a crepe on a flat surface.
-Add 2 tablespoons of ricotta filling in a line down the center of the crepe.
-Top with a few teaspoons Apricot Filling.
-Roll the crepe around the filling and serve with a few teaspoons of Apricot Glaze.
+Add two tablespoons of ricotta filling in a line down the center of the crepe.
+Top with a few teaspoons of apricot filling.
+Roll the crepe around the filling and serve with a few more teaspoons of the fruit filling.

 NOTES: